Introduction

 Primitive Cultures

-Traditional societies illustrate the long-term viability and health-promoting effects of such diets.
-Tribes like the Inuit of the Arctic, the Maasai and Samburu of East Africa, and the Mongols of Central Asia thrived on diets centered around raw or minimally cooked animal products—meat, blood, milk, and fat—while showing no signs of dental decay, cardiovascular disease, diabetes, or cancer.
-The work of Dr. Weston A. Price documented how these populations exhibited broad dental arches, perfect teeth, and robust physiques, in stark contrast to modernized groups consuming processed foods.
-Likewise, Dr. Francis Pottenger’s multi-generational cat studies showed that raw animal diets supported optimal growth and reproduction, while cooked and processed diets led to degeneration and disease.
+Traditional societies provide compelling evidence of the long-term viability of animal-based diets.
+Indigenous groups such as the Inuit of the Arctic, the Maasai and Samburu of East Africa, and the Mongols of Central Asia thrived on raw or minimally cooked animal foods—meat, milk, blood, and fat.
+These populations showed no signs of dental decay, cardiovascular disease, diabetes, or cancer.

 Pathology